Collaborative Unlabeled Data Optimization

 A lower uniform value indicates a higher-quality prior model, which optimizes targets of superior quality.
 Extensive experiments in \figref{fig:ablation_uniform} demonstrate a strong correlation between this metric and the performance of prior, thereby effectively assessing the quality of targets.

 \paragraph{Alignment.} Upon identifying the best prior model, denoted as $\mpsi^\star$, all participants, excluding the best prior model itself, proceed to train an optimizable transformation matrix.
-Specifically, the participant owning the best prior model computes its optimized targets, denoted as ${\mS_Y}^\star$, onthe shared dataset $S_X$ using the prior model ${\mpsi}^\star$. ${\mS_Y}^\star$ are then uploaded to the platform, which ensures they are publicly accessible to all participants.
+Specifically, the participant owning $\mpsi^\star$ computes its optimized targets, denoted as ${\mS_Y}^\star$, on the shared dataset $S_X$. ${\mS_Y}^\star$ are then uploaded to the platform, which ensures they are publicly accessible to all participants.
 Following this, each participant $k$ optimizes a lightweight transformation matrix, denoted as $\mT^{(k)}$, on the shared dataset $S_X$.
 The optimization problem is defined as follows:

 where $\mS_X$ represents the matrix form of $S_X$, suitable for input into the network ${\mpsi}^{(k)}$, and ${\mS_Y}^{\star}$ also represents the matrix form of ${S_Y}^{\star}$.
-After obtaining the transformation matrix $\mT^{(k)}$, the participant can convert the optimized targets for its own data using this matrix: ${D_Y}^{(k)} = \mT^{(k)} \cdot {\mpsi}^{(k)}({\mD_X}^{(k)})$, where ${\mD_X}^{(k)}$ denotes the participant's subset, and ${D_Y}^{(k)}$ are the adjusted targets aligned with the best prior model's target distribution space.
-As illustrated in \figref{fig:vis_inconsistency_after_bc}, the proposed alignment strategy effectively mitigates target distribution space inconsistency.
+After obtaining the transformation matrix $\mT^{(k)}$, the participant can convert the optimized targets for its own data using this matrix: ${D_Y}^{(k)} = \mT^{(k)} \cdot {\mpsi}^{(k)}({\mD_X}^{(k)})$, where ${\mD_X}^{(k)}$ denotes the participant's subset, and ${D_Y}^{(k)}$ are the adjusted targets aligned with the best prior model's target distribution.
+As illustrated in \figref{fig:vis_inconsistency_after_bc}, the proposed alignment strategy effectively mitigates target distribution inconsistency.

-\paragraph{Remark on Privacy.} Notably,this work focuses on optimizing large-scale open-source unlabeled data obtained from publicly available sources, such as the internet.
+\paragraph{Remark on Privacy.} Notably, this work focuses on optimizing large-scale open-source unlabeled data obtained from publicly available sources, such as the internet.
 The information transmitted between the platform and participants is targets generated by prior models, which ensures that no direct privacy-sensitive information is exposed.
 Nevertheless, enhancing mechanisms for robust privacy protection remains a central objective for our future research.